clevelandmusicco/HothouseExamples/README.md

 * **TremVerb** - Tremolo / reverb effect contributed by by [tele_player](https://forum.electro-smith.com/u/tele_player/summary) on the [Electrosmith Forums](https://forum.electro-smith.com/t/hothouse-dsp-pedal-kit/5631/14).

 > [!NOTE]
 > This repo is in its early days.
-Over time, it will grow with contributions from Cleveland Music Co., as well as&mdash;if all goes well&mdash;contributions from the community!
+Over time, it will grow with contributions from Cleveland Music Co., as well as&mdash;if all goes well&mdash;many more contributions from the community!

 Also included is a `create_new_proj.py` helper script that creates a compilable, VS Code-ready "scaffolding" project for writing your own effects for the Hothouse.